 HPE 413 Exercise Physiology & Human Performance Testing 3 Cr

 The study of basic physiological functions of the body and their response to exercise.
 Topics include muscle structure and function, responses and adaptations to exercise, energy metabolism, effects of exercise and training on body composition, aerobic and anaerobic fitness, and nutrition and other aids to performance.
 Prerequisites: BI 102 or BI 171/172 or BI 201/202 and junior/senior status.
 Cannot be taken pass/fail.
 Spring semester.

 HPE 415 Internship 6 Cr

-Health and physical education majors with a sport management concentration will complete an internship in an appropriate setting with the approval of the Internship Director.
+Health and physical education majors with a sport management concentration will complete an internship in an appropriate setting with the approval of the HPE Internship Director.
 During the semester, students will be required to spend nine to eighteen hours per week in the internship setting.
-Reading in professional journals related to his/ her internship will be completed Prerequisites: Senior standing, HPE 405, and application to the Internship Program.
-Each semester.
+Prerequisites: Senior Standing, HPE 405, and application to the HPE Internship Program Director.
+Each semester and Summer.